 The snowy conditions here are making me slightly less eager to dawn some spandex and pound the pavement but I am determined to start a more structured running routine.
 Treadmills, Spotify and Pinterest quotes are winter workout necessities.

 I love that!
 Have a happy Tuesday :)

-Posted on February 24, 2015, in College, Fitness, Healthy Habits, Real Life Stuff and tagged asparagus, Cross Country, domestic, garmin watch, Healthy college student, healthy cooking, lean and clean dinner, long distance running, marathon runner, shrimp, sunday long run, sweet potato, treadmill workout.
+Posted on February 24, 2015, in College, Fitness, Healthy Lifestyle, Life Updates and tagged asparagus, Cross Country, domestic, garmin watch, Healthy college student, healthy cooking, lean and clean dinner, long distance running, marathon runner, shrimp, sunday long run, sweet potato, treadmill workout.
 Bookmark the permalink.
 3 Comments.